Knauss Plumbing Cookeville Tennessee Logo

 Reverse Osmosis Systems

-Point-of-use RO systems installed under the kitchen sink provide the highest level of filtration for drinking and cooking water.
-Removes dissolved solids, heavy metals, and contaminants that whole-home systems don’t address.
+Point-of-use RO systems installed under the kitchen sink deliver the highest level of filtration for drinking and cooking water — removing dissolved solids, heavy metals, nitrates, and contaminants that whole-home carbon systems don’t address.
+The right solution when drinking water quality is the primary concern.

 Learn More ⇒